hitobito/development/README.md

 ```
 Consider a look at _[Install Linux on Windows with WSL][wsl_install]_ for troubleshooting.

+Next, you will have to reboot your computer, before you are able to use WSL 2.

 Open _Ubuntu_ using the Start menu.
 An Ubuntu terminal opens.